archiviofontiorali/voice-landscape/README.md

 $ sudo pacman -S gdal postgis
 ```

-Set a valid PostgreSQL path in `.env` file (default: sqlite:///db.sqlite)
+Set a valid PostgreSQL path (of type PostGIS) in `.env` file (example: postgis://...)
+Remember, by default a sqlite file is used

 Create DB and enable PostGIS (this also depend on which way you installed postgres)
+in `system/` there is a docker-compose file for creating a postgres instance.
 ```shell
 # For more info go to https://docs.djangoproject.com/en/4.1/ref/contrib/gis/install/postgis/
 $ createdb  <db name>